contactlab/contacthub-sdk-nodejs/README.md

 Adds a new Event.

 Returns a `Promise` that resolves to `true` if the API has successfully queued the event for insertion.
-The API will then process the queue asynchronously, it can take a few seconds for an event to be actually stored.
+The API will then process the queue asynchronously, and it can take a few seconds for an event to actually be stored.

 ```js
 addEvent(event)